egor-demidov/libgran/Writerside/topics/Example-simulation.md

        v0, theta0, omega0, 0.0, Eigen::Vector3d::Zero(), 0.0,
        step_handler_instance, binary_force_functors, unary_force_functors);
    ```

+   > Since the force model containers only store references to the force model objects, it is important that the storage
+   > duration of the initialized force model objects at least matches the duration of the simulation
+   >
+   {style="warning"}

 6. Now, all that is left to do is time stepping.
 Add the following loop that performs `n_steps` iterations and advances
    the granular system by time step `dt` at each iteration: